Policies & Procedures

 Ballet West Academy Policies and Procedures are subject to change.
 We anticipate a revision for this coming academic year.
 Updated information will be clarified at all fall orientation meetings.

 The Ballet West Academy’s faculty is dedicated to giving our students excellent ballet training.
 The Academy supports the traditions of classical ballet, explores new and modern forms of dance, and recognizes the need to communicate to students in a positive and caring manner.

 Admission to the Ballet West Academy is determined by audition.
 Acceptance is based on the dancer’s physical capability, openness to instruction, and available space in class level.

 Registration & Tuition Policy

-Early bird tuition discounts of 10% are available through August 10, 2015 at 12:00 PM.
-This discount is only valid if payment is received for the entire academic year by this deadline.
+Early bird tuition discounts of 5% are available through August 1, 2016 at 12:00 PM.
+This discount is only valid if full tuition and fee payment is received for the entire academic year by this deadline.
 In order to receive this discount parents must both note the full payment should be charged in the notes section of their registration as well as email the administrator of the appropriate location.